A more AI-focused than sound-focused TWS packed with features

 The Viaim RecDot typically retails for $199.

-Since returning from Japan I switched to a more critical listening mode — commuting into the office and evaluating the sound quality properly, working through the EQ options, and spending time with the measurements.
+Since returning from Japan, I switched to a more critical listening mode — commuting into the office and evaluating the sound quality properly, working through the EQ options, and spending some time subjectively and objectively (with measrurements) evaluating the RecDot from an audiophile perspecitive.
 After about two months with them, my overall take is that the RecDot is a genuinely clever and useful tech gadget that happens to include a decent TWS experience, rather than a serious audio device that also has some smart features on the side.
-That ordering matters.
-But first, let’s take a look at what’s in the box.

-The box opens to reveal the case seated front-and-center:
+The box opens to reveal the case and the earbuds:

-One nice detail on the box itself is the small LED indicator — it lights up to show the charging status of the case before you even open it, which is a thoughtful little touch:
+One nice detail on the box itself is the small LED indicator — it lights up to show the charging status:

 LED indicator on case